b13/t3ext-dam_falmigration/README.md

  creator, keywords, caption, language, pages, publisher, loc_country, loc_city

+For each file this task will try to generate a processedfile entry in sys_file_processedfile if it is an image.
+This helps to show thumbnail in BE.

 2.)
 Migrate DAM Relations to FAL Relations
 ------------------------------------------

 This task get all records from tx_dam_mm_ref which have an already migrated record in sys_file.
-For each of this records it collects additional informations and write them into sys_file_reference
+For each of this records it collects additional informations and write them into sys_file_reference.

 If there are no already migrated records found, the task will break migration of relations.

 3.)
 Migrate DAM Categories to sys_categories
 --------------------------------------------

+This task searches for dam categories (tx_dam_cat) which were not migrated in sys_category already.
+This extension adds a new col to sys_category called "_migrateddamcatuid" to identify migrated dam categories.

 4.)
 Migrate DAM Category Relations to sys_category_record_mm
 ------------------------------------------------------------

+This task get all records from tx_dam_mm_cat which have an already migrated record in sys_category.

+If there are no already migrated categories found, the task will break migration of categories.

 5.)
 Migrate DAM Selections
 --------------------------